Mary Ellen Rudin: Career

 At the beginning of her career, Rudin taught at Duke University and the University of Rochester.
 She took a position as lecturer at the University of Wisconsin in 1959, and was appointed Professor of Mathematics in 1971.
 After her retirement in 1991, she continued to serve as a Professor Emerita.
-She was the first Grace Chisholm Young Professor of Mathematics and also held the Hilidale Professorship,.
+She was the first Grace Chisholm Young Professor of Mathematics and also held the Hilidale Professorship.

 She was an Invited Speaker of the International Congress of Mathematicians in 1974 in Vancouver.
 She served as vice-president of the American Mathematical Society, 1980–1981.
 In 1984 she was selected to be a Noether Lecturer.
 She was an honorary member of the Hungarian Academy of Sciences (1995).
 In 2012 she became a fellow of the American Mathematical Society.

 Rudin is best known in topology for her constructions of counterexamples to well-known conjectures.
 In 1958, she found an unshellable triangulation of the tetrahedron.
 Most famously, Rudin was the first to construct a Dowker space, which she did in 1971, thus disproving a conjecture of Clifford Hugh Dowker that had stood, and helped drive topological research, for more than twenty years.
 Her example fueled the search for "small" ZFC Dowker spaces.
-She also proved the first Morita conjecture and a restricted version of the second.
+She, Keiko Chiba, and C. Przymusiński also proved the first Morita conjecture and a restricted version of the second.
 Her last major result was a proof of Nikiel's conjecture.
 Early proofs that every metric space is paracompact were somewhat involved, but Rudin provided an elementary one.